 The following are a few pointers for organizations in this regard:

-· Organizations should ensure that these behavioral traits are in alignment with company values and work culture that they want to create
+– Organizations should ensure that these behavioral traits are in alignment with company values and desired work culture.

-· Employee performance should continue to be measured against business goals defined in terms of key business metrics
+– Employee performance should continue to be measurable against business goals in form of key business metrics.

-· This will ensure that the organization has a balanced employee rewards system that rewards both ‘ends’ as well as ‘means to the end’.
+– The employee rewards system becomes more balanced, so that it rewards both ‘ends’ as well as ‘means to the end’.